roadlabs/openai-cookbook/techniques_to_improve_reliability.md

 #### Implications

 Although the `Let's think step by step` trick works well on math problems, it's not effective on all tasks.
 The authors found that it was most helpful for multi-step arithmetic problems, symbolic reasoning problems, strategy problems, and other reasoning problems.
-It didn't help with simple math problems or common sense questions, and presumably wouldn't help with many other non-reasoning tasks either.
+It didn't help with simple math problems or common sense questions, and presumably wouldn't help with many other non-reasoning tasks either.局限性：对简单数学问题、常识问题和非推理问题没有帮助

 [![zero-shot reasoning example](images/zero-shot_reasoners_tab1.png)
 <br>Source: *Large Language Models are Zero-Shot Reasoners* by Takeshi Kojima et al. (2022).](https://arxiv.org/abs/2205.11916)

 To learn more, read the [full paper](https://arxiv.org/abs/2205.11916).

 If you apply this technique to your own tasks, don't be afraid to experiment with customizing the instruction. `Let's think step by step` is rather generic, so you may find better performance with instructions that hew to a stricter format customized to your use case.
 For example, you can try more structured variants like `First, think step by step about why X might be true.
 Second, think step by step about why Y might be true.
 Third, think step by step about whether X or Y makes more sense.`.
-And you can even give the model an example format to help keep it on track, e.g.:
+And you can even give the model an example format to help keep it on track, e.g.:变体

 ```text-davinci-002
 Using the IRS guidance below, answer the following questions using this format: